 While the kits — originally called Vitullo Evidence Collection Kits — were named for him, Vitullo wasn’t the only one who had a hand in their evolution.

 Martha “Marty” Goddard, a sexual assault survivor and founder of Chicago’s Citizens for Victims Assistance organization, researched and instituted the kit’s protocol.

-She talked to sheriffs, prosecutors, states attorneys, judges, politicians and scholars.
+She talked to sheriffs, prosecutors, state attorneys, judges, politicians, and scholars.
 She met with members of a nurses’ association and visited every police precinct in the city.
 Goddard spent up to 16 hours a day doing research and making cold calls to discover the best way to collect evidence uniformly.